-Fast-ion transport induced by Alfvén eigenmodes (AEs) is studied in beam-heated plasmas on the National Spherical Torus Experiment [M. Ono et al., Nucl.
-Fusion 40 557 (2000)] through space, time and energy resolved measurements of the fast-ion population.
-Fast-ion losses associated with multiple toroidicity-induced AEs (TAEs), which interact non-linearly and disrupt in avalanches, are characterized.
-A depletion of the energy range > 20 keV, leading to sudden drops of up to 40% in the neutron rate over 1 ms, is observed over a broad spatial range.
+Fast-ion transport induced by Alfvén eigenmodes (AEs) is studied in beam-heated plasmas on the National Spherical Torus Experiment [Ono et al., Nucl.
+Fusion 40, 557 (2000)] through space, time, and energy resolved measurements of the fast-ion population.
+Fast-ion losses associated with multiple toroidicity-induced AEs (TAEs), which interact nonlinearly and terminate in avalanches, are characterized.
+A depletion of the energy range >20 keV, leading to sudden drops of up to 40% in the neutron rate over 1 ms, is observed over a broad spatial range.
 It is shown that avalanches lead to a relaxation of the fast-ion profile, which in turn reduces the drive for the instabilities.
-The radial eigenmode structure and frequency of TAEs are compared with the predictions from a linear magneto-hydrodynamics stability code.
-The comparison with experimental data suggests that non-linearities may compromise a direct comparison between experiment and theory.
+The measured radial eigenmode structure and frequency of TAEs are compared with the predictions from a linear magnetohydrodynamics stability code.
+The partial disagreement suggests that nonlinearities may compromise a direct comparison between experiment and linear theory. © 2009 American Institute of Physics.
+[DOI: 10.1063/1.3080724]